 The following result of Hansmann \big(see \cite[Theorem 1]{han}\big) is the first crucial point of the proof.
-Let $B_{0} = B_{0}^{\ast}$ be a bounded self-adjoint operator acting on a separable Hilbert space, and $B$ a bounded operator satisfying $B - B_{0} \in \spp$, $p > 1$.
-Then
+Let $B_{0} = B_{0}^{\ast}$ be a bounded self-adjoint operator acting on a separable Hilbert space, and $B$ be a bounded operator satisfying $B - B_{0} \in \spp$, $p > 1$.
+Then, we have

 where the constant $C$ is explicit and depends only on $p$.
 Note that we cannot apply \eqref{eq3,1} to the unbounded operators $\cho$ and $\ch$.
-To fix this, let us consider bounded resolvents
+To fix this, let us consider bounded the resolvents

-where $\mu_{0}$ is the constant defined by \eqref{e0001}.
+where $\mu_{0}$ is the constant defined by \eqref{eqnu}.
 Furthermore,

 and we obtain